English Major Guide

 Survey Courses

 The department recommends that prospective English majors begin with at least one survey course.
-ENGL 2010 - Literatures in English I: From Old English to the New World provides a survey of pre-1800 British and American writers.
-ENGL 2020 - Literature in English II: 1750 to the Present broadens to include literatures of the Caribbean and Africa from the late 18th-century until the present.
+ENGL 2010 Literatures in English I: From Old English to the New World provides a survey of pre-1800 British and American writers.
+ENGL 2020 Literature in English II: 1750 to the Present broadens to include literatures from the late 18th-century until the present.
 Several other 2000-level courses are offered each semester which provide introductions to important aspects of literature, culture, and theory also covered in more advanced courses.
-These introductory courses concentrate on the skills basic to the English major and to other academic work—analytical reading and articulate writing.
+These introductory courses concentrate on the skills basic to the English major and to other academic work—close reading and analytical writing.

-Students interested in developing their skills as writers can participate in workshop courses in expository and creative writing.
-Due to the writing-intensive nature of these courses, the department discourages enrollment in more than one writing course per semester.
+Students interested in developing their skills as writers can participate in workshop courses in expository, nonfiction, and creative writing.
+Due to the writing-intensive nature of these courses, the department discourages enrollment in more than one workshop course per semester.
+ENGL 2800 Creative Writing, and ENGL 2880 Expository Writing are also suitable preparations for the major.

 Junior Fall Form